phelstab/blocksec/_sources/book/1_exercise.md

 > A partitioning attack divides the network into separate segments that cannot communicate with each other.
 This can lead to forks and multiple competing chains, weakening the blockchain’s security.

 1. **Configure Network**
-   - Set up a network with at least eight nodes arranged in two groups (e.g. 3 & 5)
+   - Set up a network with at least eight nodes arranged in two groups (e.g., 3 & 5)
    - Ensure there are connections between nodes within each group, but no connections between the groups
 2. **Set up the Attack**
    - Introduce an attacker node between the two groups, effectively partitioning the network